 In practice it is not always easy to judge where your language falls on the inclusive/exclusive scale, so you may feel that it is safest to avoid any mention of gender altogether.

-Indeed, as you will see in Chapter 4, we sometimes recommend gender-neutral expressions as one way of avoiding gender-discriminatory language, i.e. language that fosters stereotypes or demeans/ignores a gender.
+Indeed, we sometimes recommend gender-neutral expressions as one way of avoiding gender-discriminatory language, i.e. language that fosters stereotypes or demeans/ignores a gender.
 The logic here is: if we are treating women and men as equal, gender is ‘irrelevant’ to the discussion and we should not state it explicitly.
 This is true in many cases, particularly when discussing occupations.

 One potential benefit of gender-neutral language is that it can be more inclusive to those who do not identify in a binary way with one gender.
 The use of ‘they’ and the development of new gender-neutral pronouns (such as ‘zhe’) is another step in this direction.